BJP wins Manipur, CM yet to be decided | Politics

 The Bharatiya Janata Party coasted to a clear victory in the insurgency-ridden northeastern state of Manipur, picking up 32 seats in a house of 60.

-The Janata Dal (United) which had not won a seat in the previous election and the National People's Party (NPP) won six seats each, while the Naga People's Front too bagged five seats till 9 pm, according to the Election Commission.
+The Janata Dal (United) which had not won a seat in the previous election won six seats while the National People's Party (NPP) won seven seats.
+The Naga People's Front too bagged five seats, according to the Election Commission at 11 pm.

 However, jockeying over the spoils of victory remained to be decided as BJP officials said the next Chief Minister of Manipur will be named by the BJP parliamentary board along with state unit authorities.